freh-g/genopyc/docs/source/usage.md

 Maps gene identifiers from one Id to another.
 This function handles ensembleId, genesymbol, UniprotID and EntrezID.

-Args:
+Parameters:
-    query_list (list): List of gene identifiers to be mapped. source (str): Source Id of the gene identifiers.
-Possible values are: ensembl, symbol, entrez, uniprot target (str): Target Id to which the gene identifiers will be mapped.
-Possible values are: ensembl, symbol, entrez, uniprot return_not_mapped (bool, default: False): print the genes that weren't mapped
+- query_list (list): List of gene identifiers to be mapped.
+- source (str): Source Id of the gene identifiers.
+Possible values are: ensembl, symbol, entrez, uniprot
+- target (str): Target Id to which the gene identifiers will be mapped.
+Possible values are: ensembl, symbol, entrez, uniprot
+- return_not_mapped (bool, default: False): print the genes that weren't mapped

 Returns:
-    list: List of gene identifiers mapped to the target namespace.
+- list: List of gene identifiers mapped to the target namespace.

 Raises:
-    AssertionError: If input query_list contains non-integer values when source or target is 'entrez'.
+- AssertionError: If input query_list contains non-integer values when source or target is 'entrez'.

 **To do this genopyc relies on ncbi id mapping and and Uniprot gene info files.
 The datasets can be updated to the most recent version by running:**